pleabargain/FASTHTML_CRUD_blogger_form/README.md

 ## Project Structure

 - `main.py`: The main application file containing all routes and database operations
-- `stories.db`: SQLite database file (created automatically when the app runs)
+- `stories.db`: SQLite database file (created automatically when the app runs) review the code to see how it works!

 ## Contributing